• Skip to primary navigation

 • Whisk Constantly. - This will be a little hard at first as everything comes together, but just keep whisking.
 This keeps the caramel moving and keeps it from getting hot spots and scorching, so it cooks evenly.

-Soft or hard caramel.
+Soft or Hard Caramel

 What is the best temperature for cooking caramel?
 This is going to vary depending on your preference for either soft or harder caramel candy.
-Both can be made with this gluten-free caramel recipe.
+Both can be made with this gluten-free caramels recipe.
 I prefer my caramel super soft so it melts in my mouth.
 When it comes to the final texture of caramel, it comes down to the temperature you cook.
 This is why a good thermometer is important.

 For soft caramel, pull it off the heat when it reaches 220-225 degrees.
 I pull mine, usually about 222 degrees.
 If you want a little bit firmer caramel, you can take it off the heat closer to 230 degrees.

-Cutting caramel.
+Cutting Caramel

 When cutting caramel, do not push straight down with a knife.
 The caramel will stick to the knife this way.
 Instead, lightly brush a knife with some butter or oil and then cut back and forth like you are sawing.
-This will reduce sticking and allow the caramel to cut easier.
+This will reduce sticking and allow the caramel to cut more easily.

-Make ahead.
+Make Ahead

 These gluten-free caramels are literally a staple in our house all year long.
 They are great for making ahead of time since they can be wrapped into individual pieces and stored at room temperature for up to six months.

-Storing caramel.
+Storing Caramel

-I find this caramel is best stored, cut into individual pieces, and then wrapped in some wax paper.
+This caramel is best stored, cut into individual pieces, and then wrapped in some wax paper.
 It makes it easier to grab a piece when you want one.
 It also makes it easy to share.

-Serving suggestions.
+Serving Suggestions

 These gluten-free caramel candies are good to enjoy in pieces by themselves, or you can make some homemade caramel truffles.
 Just shape the caramel once it's cooled and dip it into some chocolate.
-You can also pour the caramel into candy molds for fun little festive treats.
+You can also pour the caramel into candy molds for fun festive treats.
 You can even use this caramel recipe to make the best caramel apples.
 Just dip your apples into the caramel before it's cooled, and then enjoy!

 📖 Recipe